 60 Plus Association

-The 60 Plus Association describes itself as a “non-partisan seniors advocacy group with a free enterprise, less government, less taxes approach to seniors issues” and the “conservative alternative to the American Association of Retired Persons (AARP).”
+The 60 Plus Association was founded in 1992 as a “non-partisan seniors advocacy group with a free enterprise, less government, less taxes approach to seniors issues.”
+The 60 Plus Association describes itself as the conservative alternative to the American Association of Retired Persons (AARP).”

-The group has sought to privatize Social Security, end the federal estate tax, and strengthen gun rights.
+60 Plus has sought to privatize social security, end the federal estate tax, and strengthen gun rights.
 They oppose aspects of health care reform, federal energy standards, and tax increases.

-The president of 60 Plus is Jim Martin who had done advocacy work with groups including the Public Service Research Council also known as Americans Against Union Control of Government.
-He was also involved with the National Conservative Political Action Committee.
+The president of 60 Plus, Jim Martin, did advocacy work for the Public Service Research Council also known as Americans Against Union Control of Government, and was also involved with the National Conservative Political Action Committee.

 Stance on Climate Change